ASKurz/recoding-Hayes-2018/Chapter_07.md

 ```

     ##       model1       model2       model3
-    ## 1.453390e-12 2.854477e-03 9.971455e-01
+    ## 1.749585e-12 3.368025e-03 9.966320e-01

-The model LOO weights put almost all the relative weight on `model3`.
+The `model_weights()` results put almost all the relative weight on `model3`.
 This doesn't mean `model3` is the "true model" or anything like that.
 It just suggests that it's the better of the three with respect to the data.

 Here are the results of the equations in the second half of page 237.